Curvachip/SwiftUI-Liquid-Glass-Components/README.md

 # SwiftUI-Liquid-Glass-Components
-Quickly implement and test new Liquid Glass user interface elements in SwiftUI and handle backwards compatibility
+Quickly implement and test new Liquid Glass user interface elements in SwiftUI and handle backwards compatibility with implemented OS version checks.

 ## Features
 - Liquid Glass-style UI components for SwiftUI